bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - You can learn more about Macro Paradise at [http://docs.scala-lang.org/overviews/macros/paradise.html](http://docs.scala-lang.org/overviews/macros/paradise.html)

-[^¶]: focused on reliability with the current production release of Scala
+[^¶]: Focused on reliability with the current production release of Scala.

 ---